How to use WhatsApp responsibly

 - Over-using broadcast lists: Messages sent using a broadcast list will only be received when users have added your phone number to their contact list.
 Please keep in mind, frequent use of broadcast messages may lead people to report your messages, and we ban accounts that are reported multiple times.

-- Harvesting personal information: Avoid extracting information from WhatsApp at scale, using an automated or manual tool, for any unpermitted purposes.
+- Harvesting personal information: Avoid any automated extraction of information from WhatsApp for any unpermitted purposes.
 The acquisition of information from users in this way, including phone numbers, user profile pictures, and statuses from WhatsApp violates our Terms of Service.

 - Violating our Terms of Service: As a reminder, our Terms of Service prohibit, amongst other things, publishing falsehoods and engaging in illegal, threatening, intimidating, hateful, and racially or ethnically offensive behavior.
 You can review our Terms of Service here.